Olives are a high-fat fruit that are full of beneficial compounds.

 Due to their size, we can often find them stuffed with various ingredients or used to make oil.

 Cerignola olives are available in black and green form.
-Notably, producers also make these olives in a red color, which look amazing.
+Notably, producers also make these olives in red, which look amazing.

 Not purple, but bright red.